ngrogg/kattis-solutions/cpp/README.md

 GroggGCVWR is my solution to the problem "GCVWR" <br>
 GroggOvissa is my solution to the problem "Ovissa" <br>
 GroggFindingAnA is my solution to the problem "Finding An A" <br>
+GroggCountTheVowels is my solution to the problem "Count the Vowels" <br>

 Please do not copy my solutions directly into Kattis! <br>